Broken Reality 2000 - AI Programming

 Results & Impact

-• Delivered a system that supports 10+ unique NPC behaviors with clean, reusable code
+• Supported 10+ unique NPC behaviors using clean, reusable code

-• Achieved dynamic emotional responses that aligned with the game’s surreal tone
+• Achieved dynamic emotional reactions aligned with the game’s surreal humor

 Create a free website with Framer, the website builder loved by startups, designers and agencies.